 Five people were injured on the island, the local authorities said, and 549 residents took shelter in public buildings to avoid potential damage to their homes.
 About 17,500 households lost electricity as the storm damaged power lines.

-Storm chaser James Reynolds was on the northwestern coast of the island during the worst of the typhoon.
+“It’s been very, very severe,” said storm chaser James Reynolds, who was on the northwestern coast of the island during the worst of the storm.

 “Like the rest of the population we all just kind of holed up in the strong and sturdy buildings which make up Okinawa,” he said Monday.

 The infrastructure on Okinawa is designed to withstand violent storms.
-"Everything's made of solid concrete," Reynolds said.
+“Everything’s made of solid concrete,” said Reynolds.